-The couple can also reach an agreement on child custody and parenting time, but the court is not legally bound to accept that agreement if it believes it is not in the best interest of the child.
+The couple can also reach an agreement on legal decision-making (child custody) and parenting time, but the court is not legally bound to accept that agreement if it believes it is not in the best interest of the child.

-Court services are available in several counties to assist in reaching agreements about matters such as parenting time and custody of children.
+Court services are available in several counties to assist in reaching agreements about matters such as parenting time and legal decision-making rights to the children.

-Our Gilbert divorce attorneys have years of experience with helping people find satisfactory resolutions in divorce court.
+Our Queen Creek and Gilbert divorce attorneys have years of experience with helping people find satisfactory resolutions in divorce court.
 Allow us to help you through this difficult time.
 Contact Wilson-Goodman Law Group, PLLC, to schedule an appointment with: